itissandeep98/SheroesSurvey/Readme.md

 ```

 ## Backend
+Please make sure you have a Sendgrid account and have obtained SENDGRID_API_KEY from them.
+You also need to update the sender email in post function of class RegisterAPI in ./backend/accounts/views.py

 ```
 - cd backend/
 - pipenv shell
 - pipenv install
+- echo "export SENDGRID_API_KEY=<Your send grid key>" > sendgrid.env
+- source ./sendgrid.env
 - python manage.py makemigrations
 - python manage.py migrate
 - python manage.py runserver